cloudfoundry/csb-brokerpak-aws/terraform/sqs/provision/dlq/README.md

               "maxReceiveCount": 5
             }
             ```
+  - In the examples below **we change the indirection** by creating a user who can execute actions on one or several
+  queues, that is, the policy is associated with the user created.

 - **Analyze Terraform and/or GoLang code for a more in-depth view**:
   - **One Standard Queue To One DLQ Example**: [See code here](./dlq_one_to_one/README.md)
   - **Two Standard Queues To One DLQ Example**: [See code here](./dlq_many_to_one/README.md)